Looking for hidden gems in London? Will you be visiting London and longing to visit places missed by the hoards of tourists that flock here?

 One Of The Tranquil Hidden Gems In London Is Kyoto Garden

-Established in the early 1990’s, the tranquil Japanese-inspired Kyoto Gardens is found in the middle of Holland Park, in the Borough of Kensington.
+Established in the early 1990s, the tranquil Japanese-inspired Kyoto Gardens is found in the middle of Holland Park in the Borough of Kensington.

-A gift from the people of Japan commemorating the relationship between the Japanese and people of Great Britain, this hidden gems in London is really worth seeking out.
-Especially if you will be in London for several days!
+A gift from the people of Japan commemorating the relationship between the Japanese and the people of Great Britain, this cool London place is worth seeking out.

-Perhaps you will see peacocks wandering by, or sit and relax by the waterfalls and ponds filled with the traditional koi carp.
+Perhaps you will see peacocks wandering by, or you can sit and relax by the waterfalls and ponds filled with the traditional koi carp.

 The park is free and open from dawn to 30 minutes before dusk.

-Another option: Buckingham Palace: The State Rooms Entrance Ticket
+Tickets Here: Buckingham Palace: The State Rooms Entrance Ticket

-Look here too: WWII Westminster Walking Tour & Churchill’s War Rooms
+Look Here Too: WWII Westminster Walking Tour & Churchill’s War Rooms

 Visit Saint Dunstan-In-The-East Church Grounds

 In 1967 it was decided to restore the grounds and turn the ruins into a public garden which opened shortly thereafter.

-Visiting Saint Dunstan-in-the-East parish church is really one of the hidden gems in London you certainly want to visit!
+Visiting Saint Dunstan-in-the-East parish church is one of the hidden gems in London you certainly want to visit!

-Sky Garden is one of the unbelievable hidden gems in London.
+Sky Garden is one of the most unbelievable hidden gems in London.
 It is a very exceptional public space that is well-known to locals but not necessarily to tourists.

 You can try your luck without tickets, but the line is long for admittance and there is no guarantee you can get inside at all.

 And of course, the absolute finest views of London all the way around!
 There are three upscale restaurants to dine at and two bars for cocktails.

-Tickets here: Westminster Abbey Entry Ticket and Multi-Media Guide
+Tickets Here: London: Westminster Abbey Entrance Ticket

 Visit The Royal Exchange For Some History

 With boutique shops and dining, visiting this historic location should be a consideration when visiting London.
 It is one of the best historical hidden gems in London.

 Visit The Greenwich Meridian Where You Can Be In The Same Place But At Different Times

 How cool would that be, but what exactly is this?
 The Greenwich Meridian is the actual line of the earth that separates east from west.

-The Greenwich Meridian is located at the London Royal Conservatory in Greenwich Park and one of the more interesting hidden gems in London to pursue.
+The Greenwich Meridian is located at the London Royal Conservatory in Greenwich Park and is one of the more interesting hidden gems in London to pursue.

-Tickets here: Windsor Castle Admission Ticket
+Tickets Here: Windsor Castle Admission Ticket

-Originally painted over 300 years ago by James Thornhill, it was very recently restored and reopened to the public at a cost of over eleven million US dollars!
+Originally painted over 300 years ago by James Thornhill, it was very recently restored and reopened to the public at a cost of over eleven million U.S. dollars!

 There are reclining cushioned seats to use to admire the opulent Baroque-inspired ceiling!
 A gift shop and cafe are nearby for a souvenir and refreshments.

 Walk Under The Thames River!

-The Greenwich Foot Tunnel was constructed originally to replace the unreliable and expensive ferry service at the time.
+The Greenwich Foot Tunnel was constructed to replace the unreliable and expensive ferry service at the time.
 Its original use was to transport workers to their jobs.

-Today entrances on both sides of the River Thames have glass domes and spiral staircases making climbing into and out of it more manageable.
+Today, entrances on both sides of the River Thames have glass domes and spiral staircases making climbing into and out of it more manageable.